- The Paris Climate Agreement was a cruel hoax on the 99%

 While affirming that climate change is one of the most important issues in the world and always will be, the poorly informed and badly advised political leaders did nothing to mitigate the effects of naturally occurring climate change other than make empty promises of financial aid to those peoples who will suffer from the predictable effects of climate change which will occur eventually regardless of the amount of carbon dioxide may be produced from human activity.

-Atmospheric carbon dioxide levels naturally rise as a consequence of warming, owing to both increased greening of the Earth and degassing from the oceans.
-Human activity may have added to the concentration but in absolute terms, but any human contribution is insignificant and will continue to be inconsequential!
+Atmospheric carbon dioxide levels naturally rise as a consequence of warming, owing to both increased greening of the Earth and degassing from the oceans, and, of course, volcanic activity.
+Human activity may have added to the concentration in absolute terms, but any human contribution is insignificant and will continue to be inconsequential.

 Earth dynamic processes are not in equilibrium.
 Sea level will continue to rise slowly until the next glacial episode reverses the rise without regard to atmospheric levels of carbon dioxide.
 Sea level has risen over eighty feet since the end of the last glacial advance and will continue to rise until there is sufficient warm Atlantic water spilling over the Greenland-Iceland sill to create an open Arctic Ocean.

 Rising sea level is not an artifact of human industry.
 Industrial progress will not raise sea levels but will lower poverty levels.